 Need a Los Angeles slip and fall lawyer?

 If you have have questions about your legal rights in the wake of a fall on someone else’s property, contact the Salamati Law Firm today for a free case review.
-The experienced Los Angeles personal injury lawyers at our firm have helped plaintiffs recover just compensation when property owner negligence has been a factor.
+The experienced slip and fall lawyers in Los Angeles at our firm have helped plaintiffs recover just compensation when property owner negligence has been a factor.
 Contact us for a complimentary case evaluation today.

 Additional “slip and fall accident prevention” resources:

 - LA Times – L.A.
 Agrees To Spend $1.3 Billion To Fix Sidewalks In ADA Case, http://www.latimes.com/local/lanow/la-me-ln-lawsuit-broken-sidewalks-20150331-story.html#page=1